mozilla/uniffi-rs/README.md

 side deserializing it.
 Buffers are always freed by the host language side (using a provided destructor function for buffers that originate from Rust).

-When generating the component scaffolding, we'll turn the record description into a rust `struct` with appropriate fields, and helper methods for serializing/deserializing from a byte buffer.
+When generating the component scaffolding, we'll turn the record description into a Rust `struct` with appropriate fields, and helper methods for serializing/deserializing from a byte buffer.

 When generating language-specific bindings, records become a "data class" or similar construct,